spine-tools/Spine-Toolbox/docs/source/project_items.rst

 Project items in the *Design view* and the connections between them make up the graph (Directed Acyclic Graph, DAG) that is executed when the |execute| or |execute-selected| buttons are pressed.

-See :ref:`Executing Tools` for more information on how the DAG is processed by Spine Toolbox.
+See :ref:`Executing Projects` for more information on how the DAG is processed by Spine Toolbox.

 The following items are currently available: